Sherry Y. Artemenko M.A., C.C.C.

 For more than 35 years, Sherry Artemenko has worked with children to improve their speech and language, serving as a speech language pathologist in both the public and private school systems and private practice.

 Working and playing with children daily, Sherry has become an expert in evaluating children’s toys, games, and books for their language-building value.
 She founded the PAL Award (Play Advances Language), to recognize exceptional examples of these products.
-She has been referenced as a speech expert in parenting.com and The Chicago Tribune, as well as contributed guest blogs to ASHAsphere, Love That Max, and ASTRA’s The Whoo Hoo Factor.
+She has been referenced as a speech expert in Parents Magazine, parenting.com, San Francisco Chronicle and The Chicago Tribune, as well as contributed guest blogs to ASHAsphere, Love That Max, and ASTRA’s blog.
 Her blog, playonwords.com is frequently highlighted in ASHA Leader Magazine.

-Sherry has been tapped as an expert and her insights shared on NBC Connecticut, and News12 Connecticut.
+Sherry is featured regularly as an expert and her insights shared on FOX and NBC TV News affiliates recommending “Smart Toys” and her “Top 10 PAL Picks.”

 Sherry started Play on Words LLC in 2003, after 16 years with the Fairfield Public Schools.
 The mission of her practice is threefold: 1) to serve as a therapist to children with special needs, helping to build their speech and language skills and 2) to assist new moms and dads of typically developing children, ages birth to 3 years, as a personal trainer, teaching parents how to talk, read and play with their child to enhance language, and 3) to advise parents, companies and authors on the attributes of the best toys, games and media to build language.